 Your cat suddenly stops using the litter box

 If your cat won’t use the litter box, the issue might be the box itself.
 Perhaps it’s covered, or maybe the sides are too high for your cat to get into the box.
-This is generally the case with special-needs cats, including those that are elderly or have a condition like arthritis.
+This is generally the case with special-needs cats, including senior cats, or has a condition like arthritis.
 Young kittens can also find it challenging to get into a high box.

-If your kitty isn’t small or senior, perhaps they simply require a larger area.
+If you have an adult cat, maybe they just need a larger area.
 If you suspect this is an issue, try changing the litter box.